 (c) as requiring that a notice under subrule 19.04(1) be produced to the presiding judicial officer at the commencement of a trial.

-(14) Family Law Rule 19.40 is to be treated as not applying to a case conducted before a Magistrate who is also the Principal Registrar, a Registrar or a Deputy Registrar of the Court.
+(14) Family Law Rule 19.40 is to be treated as not applying to a case conducted before a magistrate who is also the Principal Registrar, a registrar or a deputy registrar of the Court.

 (15) Family Law Rule 22.36 is to be treated as providing that —